Expose to the right of the histogram

 Expose to the right is therefore an interesting and almost always right technique.
 Surely it's not fundamental to follow it, but there's nothing wrong with using it in shots where contrast and dark shadows are not a problem.
 It also forces us to stop and think about the best way to set our camera, using manual settings, reading the histogram and being able to set the correct exposure, which is good and right, especially if you shoot in jpg format.
 Thanks to the RAW format, which allows to recover up to 2 stops, and all the advances and automatisms of modern cameras, writing and reading this article is more for educational than for a practical purpose.
 Obviously if you shoot with an old camera it's definitely worth the effort to expose to the right when possible.

-If you've found our tutorial about ETTR: expose to the right useful, you could consider to support us: by clicking here you can see how.
-If you liked this article here you can find all the other tutorials we wrote about photography, or you can go there to take a look to our tutorials for post production with Gimp.
+If you liked this tutorial here you can find all the other tutorials we wrote about photography, or you can go there to take a look to our tutorials for post production with Gimp.
 If you liked our work, you could consider to ❤support us: by clicking here you can see how.